eToro vs Plus500 Comparison

 Who offers more research tools, eToro or Plus500?

 In terms of research and research tools eToro gives traders the following tools: Daily Market Commentary, Stock Charts, Trading Central (Recognia) and Social Trading / Copy Trading.
-In comparison Plus500 has the tools listed here: Daily Market Commentary and Stock Charts., neither have Autochartist and Forex News (Top-Tier Sources)
+In comparison Plus500 has the tools listed here: Daily Market Commentary, Stock Charts and Trading Central (Recognia)..
+Neither have Autochartist and Forex News (Top-Tier Sources)